Mark F. Lindsay

-Mark Frederick Lindsay (born May 24, 1963) served as U.S. President Bill Clinton's Assistant to the President for the Office of Management and Administration.
-During this period he oversaw White House administration and operations, including controversy related to missing White House emails, and later serving on the Presidential transition team at the end of the Clinton presidency.
+Mark Frederick Lindsay (born May 24, 1963) served as U.S. president Bill Clinton's assistant to the president for the Office of Management and Administration.
+During this period he oversaw White House administration and operations, including controversy related to missing White House emails, and later served on the presidential transition team at the end of the Clinton presidency.

 Career

 Lindsay joined the Executive Office of the President in 1997, serving as general counsel for the Office of Administration before his promotion to director of the Administration Office in December 1998.